MehediEEE45/Audio-Classification_with_Stm32F746G-/README.md

-# Audio-Classification_with_Stm32F746G-
-Real-time audio classification for STM32F746G Discovery: on-device MFCC/log-mel preprocessing and optimized inference (TFLite Micro or STM32Cube.AI).
-Includes firmware integration, model-conversion tips, and examples for serial/LED output.
+Real-time audio classification for STM32F746G Discovery: on-device MFCC/log‑mel preprocessing and optimized inference (TFLite Micro or STM32Cube.AI).
+Use the user_manual to set up the environment and the MCU datasheet for pin assignments.
+Includes firmware integration, model-conversion tips, and examples.